sara-sabr/ITStrategy/presentations/en/General-IT-and-strategy.md

 Note:

 - Responsiveness: using cloud technologies, automation, and new methods of workiong (e.g. product mgt).
 Goal to have daily releases to production
+- Reduce investment size: to reduce risk to the organization
 - Product Mgt: This has financial model implication
 - Product Mgt: achieve locality of decisions (loose coupling and independence) to increase responsiveness
 - DORA: Institute that studies high-performing technology organizations